Avaiga/taipy-doc/docs/manuals/core/versioning/experiment_mode.md

 26e56e84-9e7e-4a26-93f6-443d9aa541d9   Development            2023-01-25 12:20:33
 ```

-With the `--experiment 0.1` option, an experiment version is created and stored under the name "0.1".
+With the `--experiment 0.1` option, an experiment version is created and stored with the name "0.1".

 In this example, you can see the number of scenarios displayed is still 1.
 Taipy only considered
-the scenarios of the 0.1 version, and filters out the entities of other versions.
+the scenarios version "0.1", and filters out the entities of other versions.

 # Run an existing version